nodejs/node/doc/api/esm.md

   "type": "module",
   "main": "./pkg.cjs",
   "exports": {
-    "require": "./pkg.cjs",
+    ".": "./pkg.cjs",
-    "default": "./pkg.mjs"
+    "./module": "./pkg.mjs"
   }
 }
 ```

 In this example, `require('pkg')` always resolves to `pkg.cjs`, including in
 versions of Node.js where ES modules are unsupported.
 In Node.js where ES
-modules are supported, `import 'pkg'` references `pkg.mjs`.
+modules are supported, `import 'pkg/module'` references `pkg.mjs`.

 The potential for bugs comes from the fact that the `pkg` created by `const pkg
 = require('pkg')` is not the same as the `pkg` created by `import pkg from
-'pkg'`.
-This is the “divergent specifier hazard,” where one specifer (`'pkg'`)
+'pkg/module'`.
+This is the “dual package hazard,” where two versions of the same
-resolves to separate files (`pkg.cjs` and `pkg.mjs`) in separate module systems,
+package can be loaded within the same runtime environment.
+While it is unlikely
-yet both versions might get loaded within an application because Node.js
+that an application or package would intentionally load both versions directly,
-supports intermixing CommonJS and ES modules.
+it is common for an application to load one version while a dependency of the

-If the export is a constructor, an `instanceof` comparison of instances created
+application loads the other version.
+This hazard can happen because Node.js
-by the two returns `false`, and if the export is an object, properties added to
+supports intermixing CommonJS and ES modules, and can lead to unexpected
-one (like `pkg.foo = 3`) are not present on the other.
-This differs from how
+behavior.

-`import` and `require` statements work in all-CommonJS or all-ES module
+The hazard is also present when [Conditional Exports][] with the
-environments, respectively, and therefore is surprising to users.
-It also
+`--experimental-conditional-exports` flag are used.
+In that case, instead of
-differs from the behavior users are familiar with when using transpilation via
+`'pkg'` and `'pkg/module'` as in the example above, both `require` and `import`
-tools like [Babel][] or [`esm`][].
+would use `'pkg'`.
+The hazard is the same.

-Even if the user consistently uses either `require` or `import` to refer to
+If the package main export is a constructor, an `instanceof` comparison of
-`pkg`, if any dependencies of the application use the other method the hazard is
+instances created by the two versions returns `false`, and if the export is an
-still present.
+object, properties added to one (like `pkg.foo = 3`) are not present on the

-The `--experimental-conditional-exports` flag should be set for modern Node.js
+other.
+This differs from how `import` and `require` statements work in
-for this behavior to work out.
-If it is not set, only the ES module version can
+all-CommonJS or all-ES module environments, respectively, and therefore is
-be used in modern Node.js and the package will throw when accessed via
+surprising to users.
+It also differs from the behavior users are familiar with
-`require()`.
+when using transpilation via tools like [Babel][] or [`esm`][].

 #### Writing Dual Packages While Avoiding or Minimizing Hazards